Pete Weber (bowler): PBA Tour

 Overall, Weber has won 37 PBA Tour events, including ten major titles (tied with Earl Anthony for the second most majors all-time).
 Three of his last four PBA Tour victories were in major championships.
-His 37th tour win on March 31, 2013 came at age 50 in the Tournament of Champions.
+His 37th tour win on March 31, 2013, came at age 50 in the Tournament of Champions.
 His 37 wins place him fourth on the all-time PBA tour titles list, behind only Walter Ray Williams, Jr. (47), Earl Anthony (43) and Norm Duke (40).
 Weber's 35th Tour win at the end of the 2009-10 season against Mike Scroggins at the 2010 Marathon Open in the title match ensured Walter Ray Williams Jr. his record 7th Player of the Year award, as well as making Williams (then age 50) the oldest ever to win that award.
 Had Weber lost the title match, Scroggins would have been named Player of the Year for that season.

 Weber has rolled 85 perfect 300 games in PBA competition through 2018.
 His five U.S. Open titles are the most of any bowler in PBA history.
 He also had a runner-up finish in the 1987 U.S. Open.
 Weber is one of eight PBA players to have earned the career PBA Triple Crown.
 Upon winning the 2013 Tournament of Champions title, he became the first bowler to win all three jewels of the Triple Crown at least twice in a career (five U.S. Open titles, two PBA World Championship titles, and two wins in the Tournament of Champions).
 He is also the oldest winner of the U.S. Open (49) and Tournament of Champions (50).
 The Tournament of Champions win at age 50 years, 222 days made him the oldest player to win a PBA Tour major title that was considered a major at the time of victory.
 (Ernie Schlegel won the 1996 USBC Masters at age 53 before it was considered a PBA major; he was retroactively credited with a major due to a 2008 rule change.)
-Weber's other major win was in the Touring Players Championship, which has only recently become a PBA major again.
+Weber's other major win was in the Touring Players Championship.
 The only major that has eluded him is the USBC Masters among the regular majors.
-Weber would finish runner-up at the Masters in 1983 to Mike Lastowski, 189-202, and again in 2000, losing to Mika Koivuniemi in the final.
-Despite throwing the last 6 consecutive strikes, Pete finished with a 235 game, which was 1 pin shy of Mika’s final 236 score.
+Weber would finish runner-up at the Masters in 1983 to Mike Lastowski, 189–202, and again in 2000, losing to Mika Koivuniemi in the final.
+Despite throwing the last 6 consecutive strikes, Weber finished with a 235 game, which was 1 pin shy of Koivuniemi's final 236 score.
 Among senior majors, he has yet to win the Tournament of Champions or the USBC Super Senior Classic (part of the USBC Senior Masters, was first eligible in 2023).